PaulGreenfieldOz/WorkingDogs/Tessel/README.md

 are pairs of short kMers, separated by a gap, and are effectively longer kMers.
 They are used by Blue to partially resolve the ambiguity that comes from using shorter kMers.

+v2.2 is the result of porting Tessel to the .NET platform.
+The only significant change in this release is that Tessel can now process gzipped sequence data files directly.

 Tessel is a command-line program with the following cryptic usage hint:
 ```
 Tessel -k kMerLength -g genomeLength [-t #threads] [-tmp tempDir] [-min minCount] [-trim nn] [-trimQual nn] [-s] [-pairs] [-nopairs] [-canonical|asread] [-text textFN] [-textFormat pairs|sum|faPairs|faSum] cbtName readsFN... or readsPattern